‘Bold And The Beautiful’ Preview For Friday: Heartsore Wyatt Facilitates Steffy & Liam’s Reunion

 The Bold and the Beautiful preview for Friday, June 12 reveals one of the most romantic “Steam” moments on the show.
-The throwback episode originally aired on April 8, 2016, and depicts the reunion between Steffy Forrester (Jacqueline MacInnes Wood) and Liam Spencer (Scott Clifton) after Quinn Fuller (Rena Sofer) kidnapped him, per Soap Central.
+The throwback episode originally aired on April 8, 2016, and depicted the reunion between Steffy Forrester (Jacqueline MacInnes Wood) and Liam Spencer (Scott Clifton) after Quinn Fuller (Rena Sofer) kidnapped him, per Soap Central.
 However, the moment was bittersweet for Wyatt Spencer (Darin Brooks), as he and Steffy had tied the knot just the day before.

 The soap opera is currently rebroadcasting classic shows according to a weekly theme because they ran out of new episodes on April 23 due to the coronavirus pandemic shutdown.
-This week, the theme explores fan-favorite episodes that had the tongues wagging.
+This week, the theme explores fan-favorite episodes that had tongues wagging.

-Quinn’s ‘Adam and Eve’
+Quinn’s ‘Adam And Eve’

 Quinn kidnapped Liam so that her son, Wyatt, could have a shot with Steffy and the life she believed he deserved.